 Kelly Hallman is a senior associate in the Poverty, Gender, and Youth program at the Population Council.
 An adolescent specialist focused on gender equality, Hallman focuses on how policies, programs, and practice affect young people according to their gender and socioeconomic status.
-She works with governments and community organizations in low- and middle-income countries to assess and strengthen programs.
-A citizen of the Cherokee Nation whose childhood was marked by constant migration, Hallman is dedicated to the well-being of indigenous populations and combating the effects of social exclusion.
+She works with governments and community organizations in low- and middle-income countries to assess and strengthen adolescent programs.

 Hallman has made significant contributions to the fields of girls’ programming and adolescent health in LMICs.
 Research in 2016 (with Katharine McCarthy and Martha Brady) includes an overview of the state of research and programming for very young adolescents in low and middle income countries: Investing when it counts: Reviewing the evidence and charting a course of research and action for very young adolescents.

 A 2014 comparative mapping study published in Global Public Health provides spatial evidence that girls’ access to safe space and community resources shrinks—while that of boys expands—around the time of puberty.